 Read also: The best Apple iPhone 14 Pro Max cases you can buy

 Frequently asked questions

 No, Caseology cases are not waterproof.
 They are designed with drop, shock, and scratch resistance in mind.
-They do not feature port covers.
+We recommend getting a waterproof phone pouch for underwater adventures.

-A: Yellowing tends to happen over time with some clear cases, but it’s usually not a permanent problem.
+Yellowing happens over time with some clear cases, but it’s usually not a permanent problem.
 Just mix warm water with a drop or two of dish soap and get to scrubbing with a toothbrush.
 Let the case air dry for a while, and you should be good to go.